whuhxb/research-experience/university-of-arizona/README.md

 ## Research Assistant, for a DARPA project, at Clulab, University of Arizona.
 Aug 19th, 2022 - July 22nd, 2023

 <a href="https://github.com/sushmaakoju/research-experience/blob/main/university-of-arizona/RA-work-summary.md">Research Assistant, for a DARPA project, at Clulab, University of Arizona.
 Aug 19th, 2022 - July 22nd, 2023</a>

+## Teaching Assistant, CSC 473 Automata, Grammars and Languages, Aug 2023 - ongoing

+As a Teaching Assistant, I had regular duties like any other students.
+But I believe, its a greater chance to learn.
+So first I needed to convince myself, my answers were right. **Prof. Cesim Erten mentored me and I learnt a lot.** It was greatly helpful.
+Also, it is because I get involved in a subject, such that I sincerely put in the efforts and hardwork that professors would like to also help and provide the requried guidance.
+So where there is interest and sincerity, it never gets reciprocted.

+### Like all my previous works, I had my own contributions to this course as a Teaching Assistant during Fall 2023:

+- During pandemic, I learnt about Theory of Computation and Automata theory.
+It was interesting.
+I did solve problems from Hopcroft textbook back during Pandemic.
+So when this course came up, I was confident and also felt the need to brush up to catch up better.
+- So I always read research papers for most of the assignments questions.
+Since students questions as well as answers (solutions) are creative and very unique.
+How prepared am I as a Teaching Assistant to learn and also help the students?
+- As a Teaching Assistant, we would not have solutions to homeworks ready during Office Hours.
+So we need to have strong hold on the subject such that any kind of question from students, can be attempted with fast and simpler explanations.

+### My contributions that helped and I received appreciation:

+- **During Fall 2023**, it became a Spiritual quest for me.
+So at one point there was a question on Left Quotient problem.
+I quickly found a research paper on this and I had the answer.
+Professor explained as well.
+However I had this question, this cant be "the only" solution, for some reason.
+So I read about Transducers before, so it was easier to connect about Transducers that have an input and output.
+A Turing machine that can compute partial recursive function is one example.
+So I used Transducers to to come up with a transducer diagram to **visually explain to the students**.

+    - Why is this Transducers solution unique?
+It was NOT part of the course material.
+But it was a one good way to visually explain Undergrad students as this subject was very complex to Undergrad students.
+    - The kind of questions students asked me, that flooded during my really long Teaching Assistant's long Office Hours (3-4 hours each week), I figured I must put in some extra hard work to come up with a better solution and see if Professor may like the solution.

+- **During Fall 2023**, students ask lot of re-explanations of theory, since its difficult to grasp this subject for some of them, who just take some courses as a mandatory credit and/or students come from various backgrounds/other reasons.
+So I proactively proposed the idea of **Supplemental Instruction sessions** at the begining of the semester (which are also the recitations/practice sessions/additional discussions about lectures), as per discussions with Professor.

+- **During Spring 2023**, I assimilated a lot of experience and learnings, I planned by the end of Fall 2023, to make this subject easier.
+So I informed the professor and professor also naturally enrolled into my idea and it quickly became a common goal.
+I am grateful for this experience.

+- **During Spring 2023,** I am parallelly working on attempts reduce stress for students, make this subject fun and with just little effort every week, to help with the burden of solving the problem.
+So I extended SI sessions, actively learnt from professor to explain more simpler terms each time.
+So I am working on Teaching as a Research course project where I am conducting a small study such that to see how better did students do from reduced stress, from very basic parameters, at University of Arizona.

+- This was only possible because **Prof. Cesim Erten** and I worked on the course.
+I am grateful for the chances to learn more.
+The more I learnt about the subject, the more I have come to like it and get better at it.
+I am truly grateful for the chances to learn and work on this as a Teaching Assistant.

+#viewsmyown